Matt602/landing_page/README.md

 Create an HTML page from scratch
 Use CSS to stylize the website
 Use Flexbox to align the elements on the page

+Images used:
+Photo was taken by Pixabay https://www.pexels.com/@pixabay/